guardian/csnx/docs/project-imports/dcr.md

 Common-rendering is only consumed by AR.

-We would like to handle dependencies across the existing monorepo using PNPM, and resolve any issues around shared dependencies _before_ any migration takes place.
+We will move all projects into one `yarn` workspace, and resolve any issues around shared dependencies _before_ any migration takes place.

 ## Adding NX to the workspace for use in DCR